 Iron ore costs

-Impressive cost-cutting in iron ore
+Cost-cutting in iron ore

 In a commoditized space such as iron ore mining, miners can’t control prices.
-Controlling costs in such a scenario could be a key differentiator between the companies and could lead to stock price performance divergence.
+Controlling costs in such a scenario could be a key differentiator between companies and could lead to a stock price performance divergence.

 In the next part, we’ll see what BHP is doing to survive in the depressing state of affairs for the coal market.